 In the lore of Europe and Russia its branches were believed to hold magical properties as well.
 Many folk stories surround the Elder.
 I enjoy the story that comes from Denmark which tells of a forest nymph named Hylde-Moer who protects the trees.
-Some believe that if a person harvested Elder without asking permission from the nymph they would be haunted by her.
+Some say that if a person harvested Elder without asking permission from the nymph they would be haunted by her.

 Materia Medica of Elder